 A Look at Flowback and Produced Water Fracking Waste

-Natural gas is retrieved from underground shale deposits through a process called hydraulic fracturing -- also known as hydrofracking, hydro-fracturing, fracking, or simply fracking.
-During hydrofracking, millions of gallons of water mixed with industrial chemicals and proppant -- sand or ceramic particles -- are blasted into the well bore to release natural gas.
-In the Marcellus Shale formation in the Northeastern United States, for example, fracking a single well can require 1 million to 5 million gallons of this water mixture.
+Natural gas is retrieved from underground shale deposits through a process called hydraulic fracturing.
+This procedure is also referred to as hydrofracking, hydro-fracturing, or fracking.
+During hydrofracking, millions of gallons of water mixed with industrial chemicals and proppant—sand or ceramic particles—are blasted into the well bore to release natural gas.
+In the Marcellus Shale formation in the Northeastern United States, for example, fracking a single well can require 1–5 million gallons of this water mixture.

 Types of Fracking Waste Water

-Flowback and produced water are considered hazardous waste and must be disposed of safely.
-According to the Environmental Protection Agency (EPA), produced waters are typically disposed of in deep wells or “non-potable coastal waters.”
-Flowback and produced water contain salt, industrial chemicals, hydrocarbons, and radioactive materials.
+Flowback and produced water—which contain salt, industrial chemicals, hydrocarbons, and radioactive materials—are considered hazardous waste and must be disposed of safely.
+According to the Environmental Protection Agency (EPA), produced waters should be disposed of in deep wells or non-potable coastal waters.

-- Salt.
-Flowback and produced water are highly salty.
-This is because salts are added to the fracturing fluid and also released from the geologic formation.
-Produced water is so famous for salinity that the hydrocarbon industry often refers to it simply as “saltwater” or “brine.”
-In the Marcellus Shale, flowback water has been measured at 32,300 mg per liter of sodium.
+Flowback and produced water are highly salty because salts are added to the fracturing fluid and also released from the geologic formation.
+Produced water is so famous for salinity that the hydrocarbon industry often refers to it simply as saltwater or brine.
+In the Marcellus Shale, flowback water has been measured at 32,300 mg per liter (mg/L) of sodium.
 For comparison, EPA guidelines call for a maximum of 20 mg/L in drinking water.